NicoloCalandri/NicoloCalandri/README.md

 - 👋 Hi, I’m @NicoloCalandri
-- 👀 I’m interested in IOT, Drone, Aerospace
+- 👀 I’m interested in IOT, Drone, Aerospace, Simulator and Blockchain
 - 🌱 I’m currently learning Computer Engineering and Automation Specialization Drones
 - 💞️ I’m looking to collaborate on Enthusiastic Engineers and Aerospace Engineers
 - 📫 How to reach me ...
 COMING SOON!!!